 You can reach anywhere around the city by bus or a few buses.
 Sometimes the journey takes more than an hour due to transfers and it is easier to walk or take a bike.
 Buses do not go to Nouville.

 The most remarkable places according to me:

-Since my article is about budget travel, there will be talking about buses, hitchhiking, hostels everywhere.
+Since my article is about budget travel, I will be talking about buses, hitchhiking, and hostels everywhere.
 But in general, you can, of course, rent a car and not worry about it.

-To get to Poe Beach (plage de Poe), you first need to arrive to Bourail by bus (approximately 2.5 hours).
+To get to Poe Beach (plage de Poe), you first need to arrive at Bourail by bus (approximately 2.5 hours).
 From there to the village of Poe and the beach there are 20 km.
-You can get there hitchhiking that is very simple.
+You can get there hitchhiking which is very simple.
 There is a constant stream of passing cars and mostly local French people (not islanders).

 All of them are friendly, curious and happy to communicate.

 Right on the beach of Poe is this wonderful hostel where you can take a free kayak and go exploring the vast blue lagoon.